Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Claire sums up the conclusion of the N Zero adventure as follows:

 "We've had other takeover opportunities before, but it wasn't the right time or the right deal.
-I'm glad we were able to wait, because everyone benefits: the team, because there's a real human project, the investors, who are making a great exit, and our innovation, which is in good hands."
+I'm glad we were able to wait, because everyone's happy now: the team, as it's a really human project, the investors, who are making a great exit, and our innovation, which is in good hands."

-As you can see, the story of N Zero, though fictional, could be the story of many new impact industrial companies.
+As you can see, the story of N Zero, while fictional, could be the story of many new impact industrial companies.

 This is the story of two founders who were given enough time to maximize the impact of their company.